itsmestefanjay/micronaut-camunda-bpm/README.md

 }
 ```

-Alternatively to constructor injection, you can also use field injection, JavaBean property injection, or method parameter injection.
+Alternatively to constructor injection, you can also use field injection, Java bean property injection, or method parameter injection.

-## Invoking Java Delegates
+### Java Delegates

-To invoke a Java Delegate first create a singleton bean:
+To invoke a Java delegate create a singleton bean and reference it in your process model using the expression `${myBeanName}`:

 ```java
 import javax.inject.Singleton;